luxus180/LLaVA-OneVision-1.5/README.md

 ### 1.🐳 Docker (Recommended)

-We strongly recommend using the previous releases of [PyTorch NGC Container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) rather than the latest one for optimal compatibility with Megatron Core release and testing.
+We strongly recommend using the docker environment for a seamless experience.
+The following instructions are tailored for the A100 80GB GPU environment.

 ```bash